-A "change of control" is defined in Ms. Nashtatik's employment agreement generally as the sale of one hundred percent of the Company or a determination by the Board of Directors of the Company, in view of the then current circumstances or impending events, that a change of control of the Company has occurred or is imminent, which determination shall be made for the specific purpose of triggering the operative provisions of the employment agreement.
+A "change of control" is defined in Ms. Nashtatik's employment agreement generally as (i) the sale of one hundred percent of the Company, (ii) the Board as of July 2020 (the "Incumbent Board") generally ceasing for any reason to constitute the Board, provided that any individual becoming a director subsequent to July 2020, whose election or nomination for election by the Company's shareholders was approved by a unanimous vote of the directors then comprising the Incumbent Board, is considered as though such individual were a member of the Incumbent Board, (iii) completion of a reorganization, merger or combination in which 100% of the ownership changes, (iv) liquidation or sale of substantially all of the assets (except in limited circumstances) or (v) a determination by the Board of Directors of the Company, in view of the then current circumstances or impending events, that a change of control of the Company has occurred or is imminent, which determination shall be made for the specific purpose of triggering the operative provisions of the employment agreement.